jjfiv/cs145-f2020/src/syllabus.md

 #### Online Python Access

-If you have a chromebook or cannot install Thonny (please consult with the instructor if this is the case), you will also be able to access Python through a website like [repl.it](https://repl.it/languages/python3).
+If you have a Chromebook or cannot install Thonny (please consult with the instructor if this is the case), you will also be able to access Python through a website like [repl.it](https://repl.it/languages/python3).
 This kind of access to Python will be far less convenient than having it on your personal computer but may be the best choice.

 ### Logisim